-In a postmenopausal woman, (or during the perimenopause) when her own body's oestrogen is low, phytoestrogens may help ease the symptoms of low oestrogen in about one in three women.
+In a perimenopausal or postmenopausal woman, when her own body's oestrogen is low, phytoestrogens may help ease the symptoms of low oestrogen in about one in three women.
 This is because about a third of the population has the specific gut bacteria that can metabolise the isoflavones (a type of phytoestrogen) in soy to a more potent phytoestrogen called equol.
 The amount of isoflavones needed daily to achieve therapeutic effects is contained in about 200g of tofu, or 100g of tempeh.

 As well as their potential oestrogenic action, foods that contain phytoestrogens also offer other nutritional benefits including protein, fibre, vitamins and minerals.
 Soy protein may also help to lower LDL cholesterol (bad cholesterol).

 Some studies have shown potential benefits of phytoestrogens in regard to cardiovascular risk, bone density and menopausal symptoms.
 About a third of women who eat a diet that delivers amounts of phytoestrogens typical of an Asian diet (particularly from soy foods) find that their menopausal symptoms improve.
 This is because only about one third (and possibly up to a half) of all people have the specific gut bacteria that converts soy isoflavone (phytoestrogen) diadzien, to the more potent form, equol.